Arabinet/Introduction-to-Bioinformatics/RNA-seq analysis basic.md

-In this tutorial, we will learn how to do a basic RNA-seq analysis.
-We will first setup a linux server using cloud service provided by USTC.
-Then will follow a protocol provided by [Pertea et al (2016)](http://www.nature.com/nprot/journal/v11/n9/full/nprot.2016.095.html), which appeared at **_Nature Protocol_**:
+In this tutorial, we will learn how to conduct a basic RNA-seq data analysis.
+We will first setup a virtual machine with Centos 6.5 using the cloud service provided by USTC.
+Then we will follow a protocol provided by [Pertea et al (2016)](http://www.nature.com/nprot/journal/v11/n9/full/nprot.2016.095.html), which appeared at **_Nature Protocol_**:

-`RNA-seq analysis using HISAT, StringTie and Ballgown, using a protocol published in the following paper at Nature Protocol.`

 ##1.
-Setup and virtual machine
+Setup a virtual machine

 Open an account at USTC cloud service, and set up a virtual machine as a server: